ExtraMile Convenience Stores

 ExtraMile Convenience Stores LLC (ExtraMile) is an American convenience-store franchise.
-Launched in 2018 under a joint venture between Chevron U.S.A.
-Inc. and Jacksons Food Stores, Inc., ExtraMile primarily serves fuel-retail sites.
+The company is jointly operated by Chevron U.S.A.
+Inc. and Jacksons Food Stores and operates primarily as a franchise brand at fuel-retail sites.
+ExtraMile locations are typically co-located with Chevron and Texaco service stations.

 As of 2024, the company operated more than 1,000 locations across the west and southwest regions of the United States.

 History

 ExtraMile was established on February 1, 2018, when Chevron U.S.A. and Jacksons Food Stores formed a joint venture to grow the ExtraMile brand across fuel-station convenience locations.
 Prior to the joint venture, the ExtraMile brand had been used in Chevron-and Texaco-branded fuel locations, primarily in California, Oregon and Washington.
+The company operates as a franchisor, with locations owned and operated by Chevron, Jacksons, and independent franchisees.

 Location expansions

-Soon after its formation, ExtraMile announced a goal of doubling locations by 2027.
+The company expanded through a combination of developing new stores and converting existing locations, with a goal of doubling locations by 2027.
 By 2021, the company reached 1,000 locations.
-This milestone also marked the opening of the first of the chain's stores in the southeastern area of the United States, in Vernon, Alabama.
+The brand initially operated in the western United States before expanding into the southeast in 2021.
 The expansion goal was updated in June 2024, with the intended number of locations increasing from 1,100 to 2,000 by 2029.